BOTOX for Hyperhidrosis

 Treatment Process – BOTOX® For Excessive Sweating

-Before beginning treatment with BOTOX®, Grand Rapids, MI, prospective patients are encouraged to schedule a consultation with Dr. Carlson.
+Before beginning BOTOX® treatment at our Grand Rapids office, prospective patients are encouraged to schedule a consultation with Dr. Carlson.
 At this time, you will be asked some questions regarding your medical history, including any allergies or medical conditions you may have.
 Dr. Carlson will explain the treatment process and give you instructions about what to expect during and after the procedure.

 The procedure is simple and quick.
 BOTOX® is injected through a very fine needle into the affected underarm area.
 You may experience some slight discomfort as a result of the injection.
 Multiple injections will be given to fully treat the area.
 The number of injections depends on the assessment of your needs, which will be done by Dr. Carlson.